wimoreemo/MrSnek_UniversityProject/README.md

 - Navigate to repo directory in terminal.
 - Use command 'make' for executable generation through Makefile.
 - Run Executable in terminal using command '.\Project.exe' or click the application through file explorer.

+### Additional Settings
+- Gameboard size can be altered through editing pre-processor constants.
+- Requires the generation of a new executable.